 - Vegetables = carrots, celery, onion, shallot, peppers, or any combination or other vegetables you like.

 - You can use any ground meat you like or any meat substitute that can hold up to browning over high heat.
-I’ve used pork, turkey, beef, and chicken as well as portobello mushrooms.
+I’ve used pork, turkey, beef, and chicken as well as chopped mushrooms in place of the ground beef.

 - It’s possible you could use faux meat or tofu, but if I’m cooking vegetarian or Kosher I usually just go with mushrooms.
 (Yes, mushrooms on top of mushrooms.
 I love mushrooms.
 Also, mushrooms do have a tiny bit of protein, in case you were wondering.)